Frequently Asked Questions

 The type of transaction referred to above must be notified to the Competition Board provided that the notification thresholds are met.
 Pursuant to Article 7 of Communiqué No. 2010/4, transactions have to be notified to the TCA for clearance, where:

-- The worldwide turnover of one of the parties to the transaction exceeds TL 500 million (approximately EUR 172 million as of June 2011) and the Turkish turnover of at least one of the other parties exceeds TL 5 million (approximately EUR 1,7 million as of June 2014)
+- The Turkish turnover of at least one of the parties to the transaction in mergers and of the business asset or affair in takeovers exceeds TL 30 million (approximately EUR 7,16 million as of September 2017) and the worldwide turnover of at least one of the other parties exceeds TL 500 million (approximately EUR 119 million as of September 2017)

 2. How is the turnover calculated within the scope of Communiqué No. 2010/4?

-Pursuant to Article 8 of Communiqué No. 2010/4, the turnover of an undertaking concerned shall be calculated by consideration of the turnover of the following:
+Pursuant to paragraph 1 of Article 8 of Communiqué No. 2010/4, the turnover of an undertaking concerned shall be calculated by consideration of the turnover of the following:

 - direct or indirect ownership of more than half of the capital or business assets;